Skip to content

 Save a generated map

-If you ran SLAM and want to reuse the map, save it with:
+On the Robot PC, if you ran SLAM and want to reuse the map, save it with:

 bash